GoogleCloudPlatform/healthcare-data-harmonization/doc/recon.md

 Builtin for reconciliation to merge an Array of temporally-sorted resource snapshots according to the resource-level merge rule and the configured field-level merge function.
-Returns a container with resource and synthetic fields.
+Returns a container with the final merge result resource and synthetic fields if the environment variable ENABLE_CLINICAL_HISTORY is not set or set to false.
 The resource field contains properly formatted, reconciled FHIR resource, ready to be written to the final FHIR store.
 If merging the resource produces synthetic resources, they will be added to synthetic field as an Array.
+If the environment variable ENABLE_CLINICAL_HISTORY is set to true, the returned container will contain a list of all intermediate merge result resources in addition to the final merge result resource.

 #### Throws